mtxpt/phx-fix-examples/README.md

 These configurations are usually passed to the FIX application in a client specific configuration file `client.cfg` in the `[SESSION]` section.

-Note that QuickFix also requires in the `[SESSION]` configuration section a reference to a FIX schema file. __Phoenix Prime__ uses the schema provided in `phx/fix_spec/FIX44.xml`.
+Note that QuickFIX also requires in the `[SESSION]` configuration section a reference to a FIX schema file. __Phoenix Prime__ uses the schema provided in `phx/fix_spec/FIX44.xml`.